AhmedNassar7/AhmedNassar7.github.io/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-Welcome to my personal website!
-This website showcases my skills, projects, and experiences through a visually appealing, dynamic and interactive platform.
-Built with modern technologies, the site is fully responsive and provides a smooth, engaging user experience across all devices.
+Welcome to my **Personal Website**!
+This website showcases my skills, projects, and experiences through a visually appealing, dynamic, and interactive platform.
+Built with modern technologies, and fully responsive, and provides a smooth, engaging user experience across all devices.

 ## 🌐 Demo